-The Army National Guard (ARNG) uses VRSG in eight UH-72A Lakota Synthetic Flight Training Systems (SFTS).
-The U.S. Army Program Executive Office for Simulation, Training, and Instrumentation (PEO STRI) awarded Fidelity Flight Simulation, Inc. (F2Si) the contract to build the eight UH-72A Lakota SFTS trainers, which use 48 MetaVR VRSG licenses.
-The SFTS are used in Eastern and Western regional Army Aviation training sites.
+The Army National Guard (ARNG) uses MetaVR VRSG in eight UH-72A Lakota Synthetic Flight Training Systems (SFTS).
+The SFTS trainers, which use a total of 48 MetaVR VRSG licenses, are located in Eastern and Western regional Army Aviation training sites.

 Each mobile UH-72A SFTS is comprised of a 53’ self-contained tractor trailer, provided by Oshkosh Specialty Vehicles, which houses the UH-72A flight training device (FTD).
 The two-seat cockpit FTD use six VRSG licenses; three for out-the-window views and three for sensor views.
 The training simulator features a collapsible partial (220° x 60°) fabric dome display provided by Immersive Display Solutions.